 Say no straw please when ordering cold drinks.

-They come straight away with a plastic straw.
+Most drinks come straight away with a plastic straw.
 Sometimes they are so much quicker in putting a straw in your drink than you can say: no straw please.

-Buy fruits and veggies on farmers markets.
+Buy fruits and veggies on farmers markets or local produce shops

+In Austria when I bought some bulk cashews with my own cloth bag and tomatoes in my reusable net (in a cheaper supermarket).
 The guy at the check out looked confused, took a deep breath and took the tomatoes out of the net to weigh them and then put them back into the net….
 He looked at the cashews in my own bag, took a even deeper breath, looked at them like they were poisoned….

 I said: “just weigh them please, I don’t want any plastic bags I don’t care if I pay for a few tiny grams more.”
 He didn’t even say anything, but did weigh them shaking his head a little 😀 I traveled through SEA and five European countries to come to Austria to have my first awkward moment.
 I didn’t expect that 😉

-If you need some input on how to keep a positive Attitude while facing all the massive plastic pollution while traveling -> read this post.
+– And if you need some input on how to keep a positive Attitude while facing all the massive plastic pollution while traveling -> read this post.